Srinivasulunippu/hello/d.md

 F --> G[Training Dataset\n(ready for TTS models like Piper)]

-This diagram conceptually links dataset design choices (left) to the latent representation learned by a TTS model and finally to perceived voice qualities (right).
 This diagram illustrates the typical pipeline from raw recordings and text sources to a training-ready dataset used by TTS models like Piper, similar to how LibriTTS and HUI corpora are prepared. [web:104][web:111]

 Feature Extraction Flow

-## 2. Architecture
 flowchart LR
 A[Audio Waveform] --> B[Preprocessing\n(resample, trim, normalize)]
 B --> C[Acoustic Features\n(mel-spectrogram, energy)]